Multilateralism

 In international relations, multilateralism refers to an alliance of multiple countries pursuing a common goal.
+Multilateralism is based on the principles of inclusivity, equality, and cooperation, and aims to foster a more peaceful, prosperous, and sustainable world.

+Middle powers play a crucial role in the international system by promoting multilateralism and internationalism.

+One of the key advantages of multilateralism is that it enables countries to solve problems that transcend national boundaries, such as climate change, terrorism, and pandemics, through shared responsibility and burden-sharing.
+However, multilateralism has challenges.
+The rise of populism, nationalism, and protectionism in some countries has raised concerns about the future of multilateralism and the effectiveness of international cooperation.

 Definitions

 Multilateralism, in the form of membership in international institutions, serves to bind powerful nations, discourage unilateralism, and gives small powers a voice and influence that they could not otherwise exercise.
 For a small power to influence a great power, the Lilliputian strategy of small countries banding together to collectively bind a larger one can be effective.
 Similarly, multilateralism may allow one great power to influence another great power.
 For a great power to seek control through bilateral ties could be costly; it may require bargaining and compromise with the other great power.